 It is best to get a soil test so that you’ll get accurate information with your soil’s nutrition levels.
 You can get this through your local agency.
 This will save you from the stress of having your soil too much of one nutrient or not having enough of another.

 Trim the hedges

 This is something that is usually overlooked but when ignored would result in the hedges going out of shape.
 Consequences of this include shrubs and bushes being infected by diseases or insects.

-You may buy and use a cordless trimmer and trim the hedges once or twice a month.
+You may buy and use a cordless trimmer and trim the hedges once or twice a month and use garden netting as well.
 This will ensure that the garden looks neat and tidy.